mortezanasr/ansible-dns-nginx/README.md

-# Ansible Playbook for Self-Hosted LAN Infrastructure
+ample# Ansible Playbook for Self-Hosted LAN Infrastructure

 This project automates the deployment of a robust, offline-first network infrastructure using Ansible.
 It sets up a central server to act as a DNS resolver, a reverse proxy, and a local Certificate Authority (CA), providing secure HTTPS access to all internal services.